 When and How?

-• How: David Brewster discovered the kaleidoscope while experimenting with light polarization and reflections using mirrors.
+• How: Sir David Brewster discovered the kaleidoscope while experimenting with light polarization and reflections using mirrors.
 His invention brought him a lot of fame, as there was a heavy demand for kaleidoscopes.
 In fact, his portrait was printed on cigar boxes.

 Thank you, I hope you enjoyed the article.
 Please note, I carefully research the topic before publishing, however some facts could have changed since publishing this article, so I appreciate your understanding.
 All articles published are thoroughly researched and inspired by published books.
 The list of resources are published in every article.
 Please be kind, and have a nice day.